TwistingTwists/obsidian-tools/Rust Async Notes.md

 		1. calling Sync code from within async code
 			1. Especially , FFI (with c libraries which are Sync)
 	6. Tokio Asyncifies std library ?

-5. Examples examples
-	1. Async future within async runtime
-	2. Bridge sync code with async
+5. Errors, recovery and testing Async code

-6. Threads , Parallelism and runtime (tokio)
+8. Threads , Parallelism and runtime (tokio)
 	1. Message passing via channels
 	2. Mixing os threads and tokio workers via channels
 	3. rayon crate
-7. Pinning - what, why , how, when?
+9. Pinning - what, why , how, when?
-8. Efficient data structures
+10. Efficient data structures
 	1. A short intro to memcpy / mmap
 	2. zero copy
+11. Observability in async Rust
+	1. Tracing crate and order of execution
-9. Onwards and upwards
+12. Onwards and upwards
 	1. Next steps
 	2. more resources , sample projects , ideas ...